NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 ```

 - In lieu of the `.env` file you can set actual environment variables.
-- When using the CI github action pipeline to deploy the extension, environment variables are used to set Application Insights instrumentation key and the backend service url.
+- When using the CI/CD github action(s) pipeline to deploy the extension, environment variables are used to set Application Insights instrumentation key and the backend service url.

 - Run `npm run build` to build the project.
 Refer to the 'scripts' section in 'package.json' for other commands.